-Brian Grady, a shareholder in the Firm’s Philadelphia and Blue Bell offices, has over twenty-three years’ experience in criminal and complex commercial litigations, in state and federal courts.
+Brian Grady, a shareholder in the Firm’s Blue Bell office, has over twenty-three years’ experience in criminal and complex commercial litigations, in state and federal courts.
 He has taken over 150 cases to jury verdicts, winning multi-million dollar awards, as well as defense verdicts for his clients.
 Brian’s experience includes white collar and corporate internal investigations, multi-district litigation, RICO actions, FLSA litigation, constitutional issues, injunctions, insurance coverage, health care litigation, employment, restrictive covenants and non-compete issues.
 Brian frequently lectures on privacy, gun laws, security, law enforcement protocol and policy, and constitutional issues.

 Repeatedly recognized as one of Pennsylvania’s “Super Lawyers,” he has an AV peer rating from Martindale Hubbel, the highest rating awarded by this prestigious institution.